Hospitality Markets In Focus

 Auto

-• Nuclear verdicts are impacting commercial auto, with carriers concerned about the increasing third-party litigation funding in fueling claims and lawsuits.18
+• Nuclear verdicts are impacting commercial auto as well, with carriers concerned about the increasing third-party litigation funding fueling claims and lawsuits.13

-• Carriers are limiting their exposure on large fleets, regardless if other coverage lines accompany the placement.
+• Carriers are limiting their exposure on large fleets, regardless of whether other coverage lines accompany the placement.

-• Auto underwriting will remain disciplined in order for insurers to achieve price adequacy in a challenging market.19
+• Auto underwriting will remain disciplined in order for insurers to achieve price adequacy in a challenging market.14

 GENERAL RATE CHANGE ESTIMATES